Florida State vs. Georgia Predictions & Picks - Women's NCAA Tournament First Round

 Florida State vs. Georgia Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's game between the Florida State Seminoles (23-9) and the Georgia Lady Bulldogs (21-11) at Carver-Hawkeye Arena is expected to be a competitive matchup, as our computer prediction projects a final score of 69-67, with Florida State taking home the win.
-Tipoff is at 1:30 PM ET on March 17.
+Friday's contest at Carver-Hawkeye Arena has the Florida State Seminoles (23-9) squaring off against the Georgia Lady Bulldogs (21-11) at 1:30 PM ET (on March 17).
+Our computer prediction projects a close 69-67 victory for Florida State, so expect a tight matchup.

-Their last time out, the Seminoles lost 65-54 to Wake Forest on Thursday.
+The Seminoles fell in their most recent matchup 65-54 against Wake Forest on Thursday.

 Florida State vs. Georgia Game Info